Other / mixed grade configuration · Athens, AL

 How many students attend Alabama Connections Academy?

 Alabama Connections Academy has 7,822 students enrolled.
-It is a other school in Athens, AL.
+It is a public school in Athens, AL.

 What percentage of students receive free lunch at Alabama Connections Academy?